How Scootable plans scooter-legal routes

 - orange (fast) is penalized heavily, so the router only uses it when there’s no calmer way;

 So the recommended route leans toward quiet, legal roads even when that’s a little longer.
-If there’s no fully-legal route, Scootable doesn’t just give up — it finds the least-bad way through and marks the off-limits stretches in red so you can see exactly what’s blocking you.
+If there’s no route within those safety rules, Scootable doesn’t just give up — it finds the least-bad way through and marks the excluded stretches in red so you can see exactly what’s blocking you.
 When there are genuinely different options, it offers a few and labels the honest trade-off between them (shorter vs. fewer fast roads), and it never calls a route “safer” if it isn’t.

-There’s also a low-speed vehicle toggle.
+There’s also a 50cc scooter rules toggle.
 With it on (the default), the router treats NJ’s over-35 roads as off-limits, matching the letter of the law for a 50cc.
 Turn it off and it’ll route over them as merely “fast” — useful if you’re on something that’s allowed up there.

 Distances and times are estimates from speed limits — not live traffic.